The Foundation

 The Schwartz Rounds program launched at the Chinook Regional Hospital on January 19th, 2023.

-30th Annual Christmas Tree Festival
+Christmas Tree Festival | Gala Tonight!!

-The 30th Annual Chinook Regional Hospital Foundation’s Christmas Tree Festival is coming!
+CRHF 30th Annual Christmas Tree Festival

-Presented by Stringam Law LLP!
+| Presented by Stringam Law LLP